 Physical Examination and Autopsy

 The insurer has the right to request a physical exam or autopsy prior to paying a claim.
-Physical examinations generally are only requested in cases of disability income claims, and of course, an autopsy is only applicable to AD&D. The insurer is required to pay for the exam or autopsy.
+Physical examinations are generally only requested in cases of disability income claims, and of course, an autopsy is only applicable to AD&D. The insurer is required to pay for the exam or autopsy.

 Reinstatement